unclepomedev/blender_savepoints/README.md

    - A new version is created inside a hidden history folder next to your `.blend` file.
 4. **Restore a Version**:
    - Select a version from the history list.
-   - View the thumbnail and details.
+   - View the thumbnail, note, object count, and file size.
    - Click **Checkout (Restore)** to open that version.
+   - You are now in **Snapshot Mode**.
+   - To restore this version as the main file, click **Save as Parent**.
+   - A backup of the previous main file will be saved in the history folder (e.g., `.Project_history/Project.blend.123456.bak`).